-Magnetostatics: (6 hrs.): Lorentz force, Biot -Savart's law and its applications: (i) circular loop and (ii) solenoid, Magnetic induction due to a long straight wire, Ampere's Circuital Law, Hall effect, determination of Hall coefficient and applications.
+Biot-Savart's law and its applications: (i) circular loop and (ii) solenoid, Ampere's Circuital Law and its application to Solenoid, Hall effect, determination of Hall coefficient and applications.

+Electromagnetic Induction:

-Electromagnetic Induction: (6 hrs.): Faraday's laws of electromagnetic induction, Lenz's law, Self-induction and Mutual induction, Self-inductance of a long solenoid, Mutual inductance of two coils, Energy stored in magnetic field.
+Faraday's laws of electromagnetic induction, Lenz's law, Self-induction and Mutual induction, Self-inductance of a long solenoid, Magnetic Energy density.
+Mutual inductance of a pair of coils.
+Coefficient of Coupling